Three targets for the future:

 The emission reduction targets in the Climate Change Act are based on the recommendations of the Finnish Climate Change Panel.
 The emission reduction targets are -60% by 2030, -80% by 2040 and at least -90% but aiming at -95% by 2050, compared to the levels in 1990.

-Annual Climate Report: Finland’s emissions decreased by roughly 4% in 2022
+Annual Climate Report: Finland’s emissions decreased by 6% in 2024

 Key policy measures to achieve the government’s climate targets

-The focus of Finnish government is on promoting the clean transition and investments in industry.
+The Finnish government has a strong focus on promoting the clean transition and investments in industry.
 Finland seeks to strengthen its competitiveness and attractiveness as an investment target for renewable industries by doubling its production of clean electricity.
-The share of renewable energy in energy production will be increased, and action will be taken towards phasing out the use of fossil fuels in heat and electricity production by the 2030s at the latest.
 More information can be found on the Government Programme: Finland and clean energy.

 Further reading: